ahgamut/cliquematch/README.md

 The `cliquematch` package aims to do two specific things:

-1. Find a [maximum clique][wiki] in large sparse undirected graphs, as quickly and efficiently as possible.
+1. Find [maximum cliques][wiki] in large sparse undirected graphs, as quickly and efficiently as possible.
 	(`cliquematch` uses C++ internally to implement a really fast maximum clique algorithm).

-2. Construct large sparse undirected graphs in-memory for the various applications of the maximum clique problem.
+2. Construct large sparse undirected graphs in-memory for the various applications of the maximum clique/clique enumeration problem.

 Licensed under MIT License.
 View the documentation at https://cliquematch.readthedocs.io/
+Note: this is `cliquematch v2`.
+If you're looking for `v1`, you can go to the [`v1` branch][v1] or [documentation][v1docs].

 ## Installation Instructions